StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 Direct backpressure is vastly superior, and where direct backpressure mechanisms are possible they should be preferred over indirect backpressure mechanisms.

-While there might seem to be some attractive elegance to using indirect backpressure for all hops in the network, having the first hop be the bottleneck is a common case, and that is the case where indirect backpressure is at its worst (it takes an entire network round trip to learn what is already known on the sending device), so the benefits mean that it is worth optimizing for this common case and making use of direct backpressure for first hop bottlenecks.

 ## Application Programming Interface